dabapps/django-db-queue-exports/README.md

 # django-db-queue-exports

-**An extension to django-db-queue for monitoring long running tasts statuses.
+**An extension to [django-db-queue](https://github.com/dabapps/django-db-queue) for monitoring long running task statuses.
 The aim of this extension is to simplify the execution of long running tasks, and allow for polling of tasks statuses during execution.**

 [![Build Status](https://travis-ci.com/dabapps/django-db-queue-exports.svg)](https://travis-ci.com/dabapps/django-db-queue-exports)